 Wisconsin has a number of wildlife parks where visitors can see a variety of mammals, fish, birds, reptiles, and amphibians native to this northern central state.

 The type of wildlife a visitor sees in Wisconsin depends on where they travel within the state.
 Traveling to the marshlands in Wisconsin gives visitors the chance to see red-backed salamanders, snapping turtles, mink frogs, American bullfrogs, five-lined skinks, river otters, beavers, American bitterns, and Sandhill cranes.

 Checking out the woodland areas in the state gives visitors the opportunity to see countless mammals including red foxes, raccoons, white-tailed deer, striped skunks, gray squirrels, and cottontail rabbits.
-Birds including mallards, chestnut-sided warblers, pileated woodpeckers, and bobolinks can also be seen in the woodlands of this state.
+Birds including hawks, mallards, chestnut-sided warblers, pileated woodpeckers, and bobolinks can also be seen in the woodlands of this state.
 Painted Turtles are a common sight where Lake Michigan borders Wisconsin.